seriouslag/pokemon-demo/readme.md

-# Pokemon Viewer - A simple Pokemon viewer
+# Pokémon Viewer - A simple Pokémon viewer

-This is a simple Pokemon viewer that uses the [PokeAPI](https://pokeapi.co/) to display information about Pokemon.
+This is a simple Pokémon viewer that uses the [PokéAPI](https://pokeapi.co/) to display information about Pokémon.
 The goal of this project is to demonstrate different ways of state management in React.
 This project is broken down into different stages, each stage is a branch in this repository.
 The branches are named after the stage they are in.
 The main branch is the final stage of the project and is a combination of stages 3-5 to show the differences.
 Each stage will have a section in the readme that explains the changes made in that stage.

 ## Stage Description

 ### Stage 4 - Using React Hooks
- The fourth stage of this project is to demonstrate having application state using React Hooks.
+ The fourth stage of this project is to demonstrate how the application state makes use of React Hooks.
  In this stage Redux is removed and the application state is managed using a hook.
  React Hooks are a feature in React that allows you to use state and other React features without writing a class.
  Hooks allow reuse of stateful logic between components but also allow you to split one component into smaller functions based on what pieces of state they need.
 This makes it easier to understand and maintain components.
 Components that use the same hooks do not share state.
-Instead, each call to a hook gets isolated state.
+Instead, each call to a hook gets an isolated state.

 ## Getting Started